 Private Information Retrieval for Ethereum State

-Cryptographic protocols that let clients query Ethereum data without revealing what they are reading.
+Cryptographic protocols that let users query Ethereum data from remote servers without revealing what they are reading.

 The Problem

 Every time a wallet checks a balance, verifies a transaction receipt, or reads contract storage from a remote server, the server learns exactly which records were accessed.
-This metadata leakage from read patterns enables MEV extraction, frontrunning, identity correlation, and surveillance.
-Even with encrypted connections, the pattern of accesses reveals user intent.
+This read-pattern leakage enables MEV extraction, frontrunning, identity correlation, and surveillance.
+Even with encrypted connections, the pattern of accesses reveals a lot about the user.

-Our sharded PIR design segments Ethereum state into data slices — accounts, storage slots, contract code, transaction receipts — and serves each slice through a cryptographic PIR engine tuned for its size and access profile.
+The sharded PIR design segments Ethereum state into data slices and serves each slice through a PIR engine tuned for its size and access profile.
 The server processes encrypted queries and returns encrypted responses, never learning which record was requested.

 Data Slices

-No single PIR scheme handles all of Ethereum's data well.
-Our design segments the state into slices, each paired with a PIR engine tuned for its size and access profile:
+No single PIR scheme can handle all of Ethereum's data while meeting the latency and client/server overhead requirements in different contexts.
+The design segments the state into slices, each paired with a PIR engine tuned for its size, access profile, and likely context of consumption:

 • State with Merkle proofs (~100–300 GB) — full state for light clients.
 Larger databases where preprocessing tradeoffs matter.